-Genetic genealogy tools help you extract more genealogy information from your raw DNA data.
+There are many genetic genealogy tools that can help you extract more genealogy information from your raw DNA data.

 Each testing company includes a set of tools that you can use from within your online account.
 In addition, there are many additional tools offered by third parties.

-Here is a summary of my favorite genetic genealogy tools at each testing company, followed by some favorite third-party tools.
+Here is a summary of my favorite tools at each testing company, followed by some favorite third-party tools.

 Family Finder is the autosomal DNA test at FTDNA.
 My favorite genetic genealogy tools included with this test: